Julia-Immer/Graphs/README.md

 main.cpp            : Application main file for your personal tests. you can use this executable to debug your own classes.
 build\              : Build folder to build the project. your executables are gonna be here eventually.
 code\               : all your code should be in this folder.
+Node.cpp            : Node class source file
+Node.h              : Node class heather file
+Edge.cpp            : Edge class source file
+Edge.h              : Edge class heather file
 Graphs.cpp          : Graphs class source file
 Graphs.h            : Graphs class heather file
 tests\              : Tests folder
 test_Graphs.cpp     : Tests implemented for you / your personal tests